Joe Mays (pitcher): Los Angeles Dodgers

-Mays was a free agent through 2006.
+Mays was a free agent through the entirety of 2006.
 He signed a minor league contract with the Los Angeles Dodgers on February 7, 2007.
 The contract included an invitation to spring training, where Mays failed to make the big league roster.
-Mays requested and received his release on May 16, 2007 after pitching in 8 starts.
+Mays requested and received his release on May 16, after pitching in eight starts.

 Personal

 Mays is a distant cousin of submarine pitcher Carl Mays who threw the pitch that resulted in the death of Ray Chapman, the only Major League Baseball player to die during a game as a direct result of an on-field injury, on August 16, 1920.